-A direct cost is traceable to a specific item, such as a product.
+A direct cost is totally traceable to the production of a specific item, such as a product or service.
 For example, the cost of the materials used to create a product is a direct cost.
 There are very few direct costs.
 The cost of any consumable supplies directly used to manufacture a product can be considered a direct cost.
 However, production labor is frequently not a direct cost, because employees usually are not sent home if there is one less incremental item being produced; instead, they are paid for the duration of their work shifts, irrespective of the volume of production.

 Other costs that are not direct costs include rent, production salaries, maintenance costs, insurance, depreciation, interest, and all types of utilities.
 Thus, when in doubt, assume that a cost is an indirect cost, rather than a direct cost.